exasol/pyexasol/docs/REFERENCE.md

 ### ExaStatement.close()
 Closes result set handle if it was opened.
 You won't be able to fetch next chunk of large dataset after calling this function, but no other side-effects.

+### .execution_time

+Execution time of SQL statement.
+It is measured by wall-clock time of WebSocket request, so real execution time is a bit faster.
+Returns `float`.

 ## ExaFormatter